 Which is exactly why there is nothing better than surprising them with a little unexpected holiday.
 Throwing the routine out of the window to do something different teaches them to be open to new adventures!
 It teaches them to be flexible and adaptable, and it teaches them to embrace travel – which is really important to us as Hubby and I both adore travelling.
 I love being able to drag them away from their screens (yes, even with Australia’s stunning weather, they still would happily spent hours on computer games or watching YouTube!) and get them outdoors.

 As I do a lot of travel writing, this also throws travel opportunities our way and sometimes they come up quite last mintue too.

 What we look for in a late holiday destination for kids

 With three young nature-obsessed kids, there are certain things we always look for in a holiday destination:

 Beaches – there must be great beaches nearby.
 Although we’ve done some city breaks, it’s really the wild beach holidays that suit our lifestyle best.
 Hubby and I love to snorkel and we are both qualified divers – our pre-kids holidays would usually involve a lot of time in the water (read this post if you want to learn more about diving holidays with kids) so it is fun getting in the ocean with the little ones now.

 Nature – we like opportunities to get in touch with nature and wildlife.
-Things like seeing dolphins in the wild, getting up close with turtles, snorkelling and going on nature walks.
+Things like seeing dolphins in the wild, getting up close with turtles, snorkelling and going on family bike rides nature walks.